-The Ethernet Routing Switch 3500 Series supports up to 256 VLANs and the Ethernet Routing Switch 3500 Series supports IEEE 802.1Q tagging available for each per port.
+The switch supports up to 256 VLANs and IEEE 802.1Q tagging available for each per port.
 Ports are grouped into broadcast domains by assigning them to the same VLAN.

 Frames received in one VLAN can only be forwarded within that VLAN, and multicast frames and unknown unicast frames are flooded only to ports in the same VLAN.
 When you set up VLANs, you segment networks to increase network capacity and performance without changing the physical network topology.
 With network segmentation, each switch port connects to a segment that is a single broadcast domain.